auth0/docs/articles/organizations/configure-organizations.md

 When you create an organization, the settings you define are used to customize the login page and email templates that end-users see when they authenticate in the context of the organization.

 When using Organizations out-of-the-box, these settings will override the settings for the new Universal Login pages.
-If you'd like to further customize the login page, see [Configure login page](#configure-login-page).
+If you'd like to further customize the login page or email templates, see [Customize page and email templates](#customize-page-and-email-templates).

 You can create organizations using either the Auth0 Dashboard or the Management API.